-Re-tuning responses in the visual cortexDecember 21st, 2012 in Neuroscience /
+Re-tuning responses in the visual cortexDecember 21, 2012 in Medicine & Health / Neuroscience

 New research led by Shigeru Tanaka of the University of Electro-Communications and visiting scientist at the RIKEN Brain Science Institute has shown that the responses of cells in the visual cortex can be 're-tuned' by experience.

 Experiments on kittens in the 1960s showed that the primary visual cortex contains neurons that fire selectively to straight lines of specific orientations.
 These cells are organized into alternating columns that receive inputs from the left or right eye.
 The kitten experiments also showed that proper brain development is highly dependent on sensory information.
 Closing one eye altered the organization of the columns, so that those that should have received inputs from the closed eye were reduced in width, whereas those that received inputs from the open eye were much wider than normal.

 The normal columnar organization can be restored if the closed eye is re-opened within a critical period of brain development.
 The effect of sensory experience on the orientation selectivity of neurons in the primary visual cortex is, however, unknown.

 To investigate, Tanaka and his colleagues reared mice and fitted them with specially designed goggles through which they can only perceive vertically oriented visual stimuli, for a one-week period, between 3 and 15 weeks of age.
 Immediately after removing the goggles, they created a 'window' in the skull bone lying over the visual cortex to examine the cell response under the microscope.